1. Introduction

 The SSLFactory @Bean factory is conditional based on the presence of a non-empty it.server.trust-store property.
 If that property does not exist or has an empty value — this @Bean factory will not be invoked and the ClientHttpRequestFactory @Bean factory will be invoked with a null for the sslFactory.

 The trustStore is loaded with the help of the Spring ResourceLoader.
 By using this component, we can use classpath:, file:, and other resource location syntax in order to construct an InputStream to ingest the trustStore.
+The ResourceLoader is also useful to load resources packaged in JAR.

 Conditional SSLFactory @Bean Factory based on Present Trust Store Property